-- gross state product
+- gross state product and associated macroeconomic measures

 - population growth